-PARISH FESTIVAL was held on Saturday, September 30.
-It began with an outdoor Mass at 11:30 a.m. and concluded at 9:00 p.m. with the drawing of the chance book winners.
-There were rides, activities, games, food, music, and much more.
-Many families and friends were in attendance and supported this event.
+PARISH FESTIVAL will be held on Saturday, October 6th.
+It begins with an outdoor Mass at 11:30 a.m. and concludes at 9:00 p.m. with the drawing of the chance book winners.
+There are rides, activities, games, food, music, and much more.
+Invite your families and friends to come and enjoy and support this event.

 CLASS PARTICIPATION SCHEDULE

 K-102, K-106, Gr.
 1, Gr.
 2 9:00 – 10.00 a.m.